opensesamemedia/syncstage-docs/docs/architecture-and-glossary.md

 *  __Audio stream__ - is an audio sent between 2 users of your mobile app.
 *  __Internal microphone__ - microphone that is built into your user’s smartphone.
 *  __Direct monitor__ - SDK option which allows you to hear yourself on your headphones.
 It's very useful for jamming and singing use cases when the user wants to hear not only other musicians / backing tracks but also himself.
-*  __Transmitter stream__ - is a stream of microphone data that flows from your users' smartphones to Studio Server.
+*  __Transmitter stream__ - is a stream of microphone data that flows from your users' smartphones to the Studio Server.
-*  __Receiver streams__ - are incoming streams of all session participants that flow from Studio Server to your users' smartphones.
+*  __Receiver streams__ - are incoming streams of all session participants that flow from the Studio Server to your users' smartphones.